jpie726/hacking_fear_book/understanding_ques.md

 Sometimes the obvious behavior pattern we see is NOT the real root of the problem.

 Don't be mad.
-Chances are on some level the athlete is aware that they are afraid and doing something wrong but I doubt they have plotted out some grand scheme to decive you avoid the doing the skill.
+Chances are on some level the athlete is aware that they are afraid and doing something wrong but I doubt they have plotted out some grand scheme to deceive you avoid the doing the skill.
 It's not like there sitting there saying:

 _"I am not going to go for my skills just to piss everyone off"_.